How To Find Work in Italy

 In seeking for work in Italy and if you want your work application to be taken positively you are required to consider all national differences.

-Before you start packing your bags and kissing your mother or sweetheart goodbye, realize this - looking for work in Italy, requires a lot more than perseverance and translated Italy CV with Italy cover letter - it requires thorough preparation.
+Before you start packing your bags and kissing your mother or sweetheart goodbye, realize this - looking for work in Italy, requires a lot more than perseverance and translated Italy CV with Italy cover letter - it requires thorough preparation for successful passing of the Italy job interview.

 You need to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some determination and motivation (for the job, not the location!).